Hungary: Release Ahmed H and stop abusing terrorism laws

 Clashes broke out as some refugees attempted to get through.
 Hungary’s police responded with tear gas and water cannon, injuring dozens.
 Some people threw stones, including Ahmed.
 But news footage also clearly shows Ahmed using a megaphone to call on both sides to remain calm.

-For this, a Hungarian court found him guilty of an “act of terror”, under Hungary’s extremely vague counter-terrorism laws, and sentenced him to 10 years in prison.
+For this, a Hungarian court found him guilty of involvement in an “act of terror”, under Hungary’s extremely vague counter-terrorism laws, and sentenced him to 7 years in prison.

 Does this sound like terrorism to you?